KrakenSushi/winget-jumpstart/README.md

 ```powershell
 Set-ExecutionPolicy RemoteSigned
 ```
-* To revert the changes of running scripts on your system, run this command at an elevated PowerShell window.
+* To disable running scripts on your system, run this command at an elevated PowerShell window.
 ```powershell
 Set-ExecutionPolicy Restricted
 ```
 <br>

-## Usage
+## Opening

 * Using command line<br>
 ```sh